INDUSTRIAL & OFFLINE

 Bush Terminal float bridges was discontinued.

-The eastern terminus for carfloat service for Brooklyn has been moved to
+The eastern terminus for carfloat service for Brooklyn has been removed to

 At the foot of 50th Street and at the southwest corner of the railyard, the Bush Terminal property hosts two carfloat aprons (also commonly referred to as float bridges) that the New York Cross Harbor Railroad utilizes for carfloat service to Greenville, New Jersey.: "Bush 1", (the southern float bridge) and "Bush 2" (or the northern float bridge).
 Both float bridges are located at the foot of 50th Street..